-A location with a reasonable degree of security, access to public transport.
+- A location with a reasonable degree of security, access to public transport.
 Also, adequate parking is recommended.

-Also look out for the competitors in the area.
+- Also, look out for the competitors in the area.
 Lesser the competition, easier is the sales.

-The best location combines visibility, affordability and lease terms you can live with.
+- The best location combines visibility, affordability and lease terms you can live with.
 In particular, a departmental store is more successful in newly developed areas.

-Rent for a place can be as small as Rs 10,000 to Rs 10 lac depending upon the city, location and size of the departmental store.
+- Rent for a place can be as small as Rs 10,000 to Rs 10 lac depending upon the city, location and size of the departmental store.
 Well, it shouldn’t be more than 4% of sales on the safer side.

-#3 Hiring Employees
+3. Hiring Employees

 - Of course, you can run most of the official “behind the scenes” business yourself if you so desire.
 But, you will need at least minimal help attending to your customers.

-#4 Customer Experience
+4. Customer Experience